galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
-> > According the report, the primary assembly contains 2021 complete BUSCO genes.
+> > According to the report, the primary assembly contains 2021 complete BUSCO genes.
 > >
 > {: .solution}
 >